Empress Eugénie (diamond): History

-The source of the Empress Eugénie diamond is not known for certain, but Esmeraldino Reis, in a book about great Brazilian diamonds, suggests that the rough diamond we3 Lisbon, whence it was sent for cutting in the Netherlands.
+The source of the Empress Eugénie diamond is not known for certain, but Esmeraldino Reis, in a book about great Brazilian diamonds, suggests that the rough diamond weighed about 100 carats and was dug in 1760 from a mine in the Minas Gerais province of Brazil.
+The diamond was quickly shipped to Lisbon, whence it was sent for cutting in the Netherlands.